From Evaluation to Enhancement: Large Language Models for Zero-Knowledge Proof Code Generation: Evaluation

-\answer{5}{The ablation study shows that the strong performance of \textsc{ZK-Coder} relies on the synergy of sketching, constraint-guided RAG, and interactive repair.
-Removing or weakening any of these components causes substantial accuracy drops.}
+\answer{5}{The ablation study shows that the strong performance of \textsc{ZK-Coder} relies on the synergy of sketching, sketch-guided RAG, and interactive repair.
+Removing or weakening any of these components causes noticeable accuracy drops.}